 In my sample I find 28 cases in which a seasoned fund raises new capital by means of a share issue.
 I consider the cross-sectional means and medians [mean(issue)] and [med(issue)] of the discounts of the issuing funds for several lags before the new shares are issued.
 For example, to calculate the "mean (issue)" of "lag 4" I proceed as follows.
 If a fund issues new capital, I consider the discount 4 months prior to the issue.
 Hence, the months in which the discounts are considered usually do not correspond across funds.
-If the fund issues capital in more than one occasion, I use the discounts four months prior to the indicated lags is calculated.
+If the fund issues capital in more than one occasion, I use the discounts four months prior to each issue.
+Then the mean of this cross-section of discounts for each of the indicated lags is calculated.
 To calculate the difference to the whole sample [mean(issue - VWD)] I proceed accordingly.
 I use a standard t-test (Wilcoxon rank test) to test whether the means (medians) are significantly different from 0. a, b, c denote significance at the 1%/5%/10% level.